byu-cpe/ecen520_student/ddr/ip/ip.md

 Experiment with your clean and build rules to make sure you can easily remove and recreate the IP from your repository.
 You should make sure your IP directory is cleaned as part of your top-level assignment clean process described later.

-## Generate the Example Design project
+## Example DDR Project

 The DDR controller IP comes with an example project that demonstrates how to use the DDR controller.
+This example project includes the source files and testbench to demonstrate how to use the DDR controller.
-This particular project is not designed for the Nexys4 DDR board we are using.
+This particular project is not designed for the Nexys4 DDR board we are using but it provides a useful reference.

-However, we need several files from this project to simulate and build the DDR controller for the Nexsys4 DDR board.
+The generic example design has been adaptd for the Nexys4 DDR board.
+Several files are provided for you so you can run this customized version of the example design on your Nexys4 DDR board.
+This section will describe how to build and simulate this example project.
+You may need to refer to this design as part of your assignment.

+### Generate the Example Design project

-A TCL script, [create_example_project](./create_example_project.tcl), has been created to generate the example project in a directory named `example_design`.
+A TCL script, [create_example_project](./create_example_project.tcl), has been created to generate the generic example project in a directory named `example_design`.
 Run the following command to generate the example project using this TCL script:
 ```
 vivado -mode batch -source create_example_project.tcl -nojournal -notrace
 ```
 This command generates a directory `example_design` that contains all the example project files.
+You will need these example files to simulate and synthesize the example design.
 The top-level file is located at `./example_design/mig_7series_0_ex/imports/example_top.v`.

-## Example DDR Project

-A sample DDR project targeted to the Nexys4 DDR board has been created for you as a demonstration.
-You will go through the process of simulating and building a bitstream to demonstrate the DDR controller.
-This section will describe how to build and simulate this example project.
-You will likely refer to this design as part of your assignment.

-### Top Level Design
+Add the following rules in the `ip/makefile`:
+* A `clean_example` rule that deletes the `example_design` directory.
+* A `make_example` rule that creates the example design (i.e., runs the command listed above).

+The generic example design located at `./example_design/mig_7series_0_ex/imports/example_top.v` has been adapted to operate on the Nexys4 DDR board.

-The top-level design for the DDR controller is in the file [`ddr_top.sv`](./ddr_top.sv).
+The file is named [`example_nexys4_top.v`](./example_nexys4_top.v) is the top-level design file for the Nexys4 DDR board.
-You will need to carefully review and understand this design.
-This design is organized as follows:
-* It contains a MMCM to generate a 200 MHz clock for the DDR controller
+This design adds an MMCM to provide a 200 MHz clock and routes the top-level output signals to two LEDs.
-* It contains the DDR controller IP to interface with the DDR memory
-* It contains a simple state machine to facilitate reading and writing data to the DDR memory with the buttons and switches

-The design operates as follows:
-* There is a 27-bit address register for the memory interface.
-It can be set as follows:
-  * Set the 16 switches to the lower 16 address bits and press BTNC
-  * Set the bottom 11 switches to the upper 11 address bits and press BTNU
-* Perform a byte write by setting the lower 8 switches and pressing BTNL.
-The data will be written to the address specified by the address register.
-* Perform a byte read by pressing BTNR.
-The data at the address specified by the address register will be displayed on the LEDs.

-Review the [IP manual](https://docs.amd.com/r/en-US/ug586_7Series_MIS) to answer the following questions in your report.
-Put your answers under the heading: "DDR Controller IP".
-* What is the purpose of the `app_rd_data_valid` signal?
-* What is the width the controller data bus?
-* What is the purpose of the `app_wdf_data` signal?
-* Why are two different states needed for the Write process (`WRITE_DATA_FIFO` and `ISSUE_WRITE_CMD`)?

-Included with the top-level design is the file `ddr_top.xdc` that describes the pinout for the top-level design _excluding_ the pins for the DDR controller.
+You will be simulating this design, synthesizing it, and running it on your Nexys4 DDR board as part of this exercise.

 ### Simulating the Design

-Simulate the design in questasim to learn about how the design operates as well as to see how the simulation environment is setup.
+You will need to simulate the design in questasim to learn about how the design operates, observe how the DDR controller operates, as well as to see how the simulation environment is setup.
-You will need to create your own custom simulation environment for your DDR design and can use this design example as a reference.
+You will need to create your own custom simulation environment for your DDR design and can use this design example as a reference for completing the main assignment design.

-The testbench `ddr_top_tb.v` has been created to demonstrate simulation of the top-level design.
-This testbench was created based on the "example project" that can be created from the IP within the IP generator.
+The generic example design includes the testbench file `./example_design/mig_7series_0_ex/imports/sim_tb_top.v`.
+This testbench has been adapted for the Nexys4 DDR board and is provided as the file [`example_nexys4_top_tb.v`](./example_nexys4_top_tb.v).
 This testbench is written in verilog so it has less features than a systemverilog testbench.
 The testbench includes the following features:
 * It generates the top-level 100 MHz clock
 * It generates a reset signal
 * It instances the top-level design
 * It instances a DDR2 memory model to simulate the DDR memory
-* After the memory has initialized and calibrated, the testbench performs a few simple reads and writes

 Before running the simulation, you will need to modify your `modelsim.ini` file to include three libraries that are needed to simulate the DDR controller.
 These libraries include the `unisim`, `secureip`, and `unisims_ver` libraries.